original to The Matt Gonzalez Reader, May 29, 2019

 FOOTNOTES

-1 — Quotations from William Snyder are taken from The Beat Generation Galleries & Beyond (Davis: John Natsoulas Press, 1996), “The Firehouse Group at the Spatsa Gallery” by Bruce Nixon.
+1 — Quotations from Bill Snyder are taken from The Beat Generation Galleries & Beyond (Davis: John Natsoulas Press, 1996), “The Firehouse Group at the Spatsa Gallery” by Bruce Nixon.

 The book is available from the Natsoulas Gallery: https://shop.natsoulas.com/product/the-beat-generation-galleries-and-beyond-2/